onmyway133/Dust/README.md

 ![](Screenshots/Banner.png)

-The official SDKs do many things
+The official SDKs can do many things

 - Register device token.
 This is crucial for the notification to get from `your backend -> APNS -> device`
 - Manage player id, user id, arn, ...This is used to associate with device token
 - Manager tag, topic, subscription, segments, ...This is used to group a set of device tokens
 - Do swizzling, update your application badge number, change your user notification settings, ... without your knowing about that
+- Some other fancy stuffs

 `Dust` does only one thing, which is push notification handling.
 The rest is under your control